 Our children have plenty of time to grow their courage.
 There is no hurry for this to happen.
 When it is time for them to make the move through anxiety and towards brave behaviour, the movement can be a shuffle more than a leap – one tiny step after another.
 Ask them, “What you can do that would be braver than last time?”

 Children are powerful when we empower them.
 The experiences we expose them to, as well as our belief in them, will grow their courage, nurture their resilience, and help them discover the very best versions of themselves.

-Karen Young is a psychologist who has worked in private practice and in educational and organisational settings.
+Karen Young is a Child Development Expert who has worked in private practice and in educational and organisational settings.
 She has extensive experience in the facilitation of personal growth groups.
 You can contact her at Hey Sigmund.

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.